Silva Neves. Sex & Relationship Therapist, Couples Therapist. Trauma Therapist.

 Being awarded the accreditation with COSRT means that I am a specialist in psychosexual and relationship therapy, having met strict criteria in respect of training, experience, knowledge, ethical standards, clinical skills and commitment to continuous professional development.

-Being a member of The British Society for Sexual Medicine and The International Society for Sexual Medicine means that I keep updated on all the current research and interventions in the field of human sexuality
+Being a member of The British Society for Sexual Medicine and The European Society for Sexual Medicine means that I keep updated on all the current research and interventions in the field of human sexuality

 I abide by each of the membership's code of ethics and professional conducts.